larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 source_ros2
 ```

+### Running experiments

-In the folder /root/startup is start.sh script, that starts the session with the examples from [CraySim page](https://github.com/gtfactslab/CrazySim).
+In the folder `/root/startup` is `start.sh` script that starts the session with the examples from [CraySim page](https://github.com/gtfactslab/CrazySim).

-Before starting the session, please disable all crazyflies in crazyflies.yaml that are not in Gazebo [Check this](https://github.com/gtfactslab/CrazySim?tab=readme-ov-file#configuration)
+Before starting the session, please comment out all crazyflies that are not in Gazebo in file `ros2_ws/src/crazyswarm2/crazyflie/config/crazyflies.yaml` ([Check this](https://github.com/gtfactslab/CrazySim?tab=readme-ov-file#configuration) for more info).

-When starting the script the example if the frames of crazyflies do not appear in rviz and you wait too long, please check [this issue](https://github.com/gtfactslab/CrazySim/issues/1#issuecomment-1933212957)
+When starting the example script, if the frames of crazyflies do not appear in rviz and you wait too long, please check [this issue](https://github.com/gtfactslab/CrazySim/issues/1#issuecomment-1933212957).

+### ROS1 info
-Since this is primarly supported in ROS2, there is an example how to start rosbridge, if code is written using ROS1.
+This package is primarily supported in ROS2, and we strongly suggest using ROS2 for development.
+If you insist on using ROS1, here is an example on how to start rosbridge that will enable communication between ROS1 and ROS2.

-Also note that ros2 and ros1 packages should always run in separate terminals to avoid mixing paths to libraries.
+Note that ROS2 and ROS1 packages should always run in separate terminals to avoid mixing library paths.

-Before starting the bridge start roscore either locally or if starting it in container, open new terminal:
+Before starting the bridge, start roscore either locally, or if starting it in container, open new terminal:

 ```
 source_ros
 roscore
 ```

-Command to start bridge in the new terminal(please mind the order of using aliases for sourcing):
+Command to start bridge in the new terminal (please mind the order of using aliases for sourcing):

 ```
 source_ros